pablogalve/EA_HedgePositions/README.md

 </p>

 ## Conclusion
-Using that EA and the correct parameters, you earn the same when things go well and you lose less when things go bad.
+Using our EA and the correct parameters, you earn the same when things go well and you lose less when things go bad.

 That way you can create a better statistical expectancy to get better results.